shoki61/react-custom-back-to-top-button/README.md

 Change icon
 ===========

-You can pass the icon you like as props from font-awsome icons.<br>
+You can pass the icon you like as props from fontawesome icons.<br>

 Example code:
 ```jsx